Tuesday, 30 December 2014

 • Plant & Machinery

-Besides above groupings, there are many subgroupings under each category with some variations in the rates.
-Further, under Plant & Machinery, calculations are to be made according to a single shift, double shift or triple shift workings at their corresponding rates.
+Further, under Plant & Machinery, calculations are to be made based on their single shift, double shift or triple shift workings using their corresponding rates.

-The rate charts are available at Schedule XIV of Companies Act, 1956 (amended in 2014), which get updated as and when changes are made to it.
+The rate charts are available at Schedule XIV of the Companies Act, 1956 (amended in 2014), which get updated as and when changes are made to it.

 Straight Line Method of Depreciation

 Under the straight-line method of depreciation, depreciation is calculated each accounting year at the same amount as per the Depreciation Rates Schedule of the Companies Act applicable for that Assessment Year.
 Each accounting year, the depreciation is calculated on the original gross value of the asset.
-As rates are fixed, the depreciation amount will be the same for each and every accounting year (provided the Gross value of asset remains same and if no additions are made during that year).
+As rates are fixed, the depreciation amount will be the same for each and every accounting year (provided the Gross value of the asset remains the same and if no additions are made during that year).
 If additions are made, the amount will increase pro rata.

-While making depreciation calculation on additions made during the year, if the addition is made in the first half of the year, the full amount of depreciation will be charged for the whole year on that item.
+While making depreciation calculations on additions made during the year, if the addition is made in the first half of the year, the full amount of depreciation will be charged for the whole year on that item.

 Illustration for Depreciation Calculated at SLM method